 On the shortlist was always the “Thourios Ymnos” of Rigas Feraios, in which he wrote that “one hour of freedom is better than forty years of slavery,” stirring words, and Feraios wrote many.

 I always had a fondness for Feraios, a man of both letters and action.
 One who was both radical and tolerant, wishing to replace the sultan’s tyranny with a restored Byzantine “Republic” that would have a place for all of its ethnicities, including the Turks.

 As it happens, my travels and life experiences allowed me to follow in his geographical footsteps.

 In the mid-2000s, we lived in Greece, and many a time, driving towards Thessaloniki, or further north to my wife’s Serbian hometown, we would pass the village of Velestino, the town in Thessaly where Feraios (also known as Velestinis) was born.

 Like many people in the region, he was bilingual in Vlach (a dialect similar to Romanian) and Greek.

-Multilingualism was common in the Ottoman Empire of the time, but his identity was firmly based as a Romios, an Orthodox (Byzantine) subject of the Ottoman Empire.
+Multilingualism was common in the Ottoman Empire of the time, but he most definitely identified as a Romios, namely a Greek-speaking Orthodox (Byzantine) subject of the Ottoman Empire.
 Serbs also count him as a common Balkan hero.